YuaShizuki/pyancillary/README.md

 *   `yield connection.recv_p('\r\n\r\n')` yields when patter '\r\n\r\n' is recived in socket buffer.
 Hence in this case recives data till the end of http header is recived.

-*   thats it folks enjoy, email me at yuashizuki@gmail.com
+*   thats it folks, enjoy, email me at yuashizuki@gmail.com